-Message from one house to the other shall be communicated by the secretary of the Senate and the chief clerk of the House, unless the house transmitting the message shall specifically direct otherwise, provided, however, that after one house has passed a bill or a concurrent resolution, it shall be transmitted to the office of the revisor of statutes for suggestions or revisions before being sent to the other house; and such bill or concurrent resolution shall also be submitted to the office of the revisor of statutes if it is amended and passed in the second house, before transmission back to the house of origin.
+Message from one house to the other shall be communicated by the secretary of the Senate and the chief clerk of the House, unless the house transmitting the message shall specifically direct otherwise, but after one house has passed a bill resolution, it shall be or a concurrent transmitted to the Office of the Revisor of Statutes for suggestions or revisions before being sent to the other house: and such bill or concurrent resolution shall also be submitted to the Office of the Revisor of Statutes if it is amended and passed in the second house, before transmission back to the house of origin.

-- (a) In any case of difference between the two houses upon any measure, and prior to adoption of a motion to adhere by a majority of those elected to either house, either house may request a conference and appoint a committee for that purpose and the other house shall also appoint a similar committee. - (b) Each such committee shall consist of three members of the house appointing the same, with a chairman designated, and the two committees jointly shall constitute a conference committee.
-A majority of the members of each committee appointed by each house shall be necessary to approve a majority report of any conference committee submitted to the General Assembly; but any lesser number of such members may submit a minority report. - (c) The conference committee shall meet at such house and place as shall be designated by the chairman of the committee on the part of the house requesting such conference.
-The conferees shall confer fully on the reasons of their respective houses concerning the differences between the two houses on the measure before them. - (d) With the consent of a majority of members elected to each of the two houses, the conference committee may consider and report on matters beyond the scope of the differences between the two houses; otherwise the committee shall consider and report only on matters directly at issue between the two houses.
+(a) In any case of difference between the two houses upon any measure, and prior to adoption of a motion to adhere by a majority of those elected to either house, either house may request a conference and appoint a committee for that purpose and the other house shall also appoint a similar committee.

+- (b) Each such committee shall consist of three members of the house appointing the same, with a chairman designated, and the two committees jointly shall constitute a conference committee.
+A majority of the members of each committee appointed by each house shall be necessary to approve a majority report of any conference committee submitted to the General Assembly; but any lesser number of such members may submit a minority report. - (c) The conference committee shall meet at such time and place as shall be designated by the chairman of the committee on the part of the house requesting such conference.
+The conferees shall confer fully on the reasons of their respective houses concerning the differences between the two houses on the measure before them. - (d) With the consent of a majority of members elected to each of the two houses, the conference committee may consider and report on matters beyond the scope of the differences between the two houses; otherwise the committee shall consider and report only on matters directly at issue between the two houses. - (e) When a conference committee has reached a decision, at least one member from each house shall meet with the Legislative Drafting Office staff and submit the findings and agreements of the committee.
+Every conference committee report shall be in writing, and shall not be presented to either house unless drafted by the Legislative Drafting Office.

-- (e) When a conference committee has reached a decision, at least one member from each house shall meet with the legislative drafting office staff and submit the findings and agreements of the committee.
-Every conference committee report shall be in writing, and shall not be presented to either house unless drafted by the legislative drafting office. - (f) All documents shall be left with the conferees of the house assenting to such conference, and they shall present the report of the conference committee to their house.
+- (f) All documents shall be left with the conference, and they shall present the report of the conference committee to their house.
 When such house shall have acted thereon, it shall transmit the same and the papers relating thereto to the other house, with a message certifying its action thereon. - (g) Every report of a conference committee shall be read through in each house before a vote is taken on the same.